Multivariate Quadratic Transformations and the Interpolation Kernel: Formal difference operators

 It is straightforward to verify that this normalizes the subgroup $W(D_4)$ generated by $s_\Gamma$ and $s_i$, $1\le i\le 3$, and thus any element of that subgroup gives rise to a different representation of the corresponding difference operator by left- and right-multiplying by elements of $W(D_4)$.
 Since $s_i$ act trivially, there are a total of 8 resulting representations, giving two transformations.
 After reparametrizing so that the original operator is

 with $t_0t_1t_2t_3=(pq/cd)^2$, we obtain the representations

 where $e = \sqrt{c^2t_0t_1/pq} = \sqrt{pq/d^2t_2t_3}$, and

-These, of course, are just the analogues of Theorem \ref{thm:bailey_xform} and Corollary \ref{cor:ker_comm} respectively.
+These, of course, are just the analogues of Theorem~\ref{thm:bailey_xform} and Corollary~\ref{cor:ker_comm} respectively.

-In future work, we will use this cocycle of formal difference operators over $W(E_{m+1})$ to construct isomorphisms between certain noncommutative rational varieties.
+In \cite{elldaha}, we use this cocycle of formal difference operators over $W(E_{m+1})$ (or, rather, an extension to algebraic elliptic curves) to construct isomorphisms between certain noncommutative rational varieties.
 (In particular, we will see that the above appearance of $W(E_{m+1})$ is related to the appearance of that Coxeter group in the theory of rational surfaces.)

 One particularly nice consequence is related to the following fact.